-Since 2002, the festival has been collaborating with Norway’s biggest environment organization for youth, Natur og Ungdom (Nature and Youth) on the environmental activities at the festival.
-Each year around 200 volunteers from Natur go Ungdom does a dirty, but fantastic effort for a greener festival.
-The volunteers keep the entire festival area neat and clean, and they operates with both recycling and waste management.
+Since 2002, the festival has been collaborating with Norway’s biggest environment organization for youth, Natur og Ungdom (Young friends og the earth Norway) on the environmental activities at the festival.
+Each year around 200 volunteers from Natur og Ungdom does a dirty, but fantastic job for a greener festival.
+The volunteers keep the entire festival area neat and clean, and they operate with both recycling and waste management.
 On the area behind the scenes there is a separate recycling center, where the volunteers open all garbage bags and sorts all content by hand.
 They work with up to 15 different recycling factions (such as wood, paper, plastics, metals, food, and so on).

-This resulted in that 68 per cent of the total waste on the festival was recycled in 2015, and used to make new products.
-It pays off for the festival and for environment to sort and recycle.
+This resulted in that 74 percent of the total waste on the festival was recycled in 2016, and used to make new materials and products.
+It pays off for the festival and for the environment to sort and recycle.
 Besides, it helps reducing total emissions from the festival, by ensuring that used stuff gets new life.
-For example, saving two gallons of oil for each kilogram plastic recycled and you avoid emissions of 840 kg CO2 for each ton resin being recovered.
-(Source: Grønt Punkt) When you recycle your plastic cup it saves over two tonnes of CO2 and 5620 gallons of oil!
+For example, saving two gallons of oil for each kilogram plastic recycled and you avoid emissions of 840 kg CO² for each ton resin being recovered.
+(Source: Grønt Punkt) When you recycle your plastic cups it saves over two tonnes of CO2 and 1485 gallons of oil!

 Most cardboard and paper can be something new, for example, it may emerge as a notepad in its next life.
 The food waste being sorted at the festival turns into biogas.
 Biogas is used for the operation garbage trucks and buses in Oslo, thus contributing to lower greenhouse gas emissions.
 (Source: Retura)